 - Property (not including your primary residence)

-A number of assets are exempt from the test.
+There are a few assets exempt from the test.
 These include:

 - Your primary residence and surrounding land (up to 2 hectares on the same title);